miestrode/dwasd/README.md

 You may contact me if you must break these criteria.

 [^1]: This procedure is of course not perfect as movement only gives so much data.
-[^2]: Or actual presses, if the player is mounted.
-[^3]: Except the players it is acting on, of course.
+[^2]: Except the players it is acting on, of course.